Our Board

 • Dana Harris - President

-Driven by her love for her hometown and a deep appreciation for northern families, Dana joined the Board to help support accessible, high-quality childcare and contribute to the continued strength and growth of the community.
+Driven by her love for her hometown and a deep appreciation for northern families, Dana joined the Board to support accessible, high-quality childcare and contribute to the continued strength and growth of the community.
+She is passionate about helping create environments where children, families, and educators feel supported and can thrive.
+Outside of work, Dana enjoys spending time outdoors and staying connected to the northern lifestyle that has always been central to her life.

 • Katie Charpentier - Vice President